Skip to content

 ollama pull gpt-oss:20b

-7. Deploy Open WebUI: The Open WebUI container is launched with CUDA support and connected to the local Ollama instance:
+5. Deploy Open WebUI: The Open WebUI container is deployed with GPU support and specific environment variables to connect to the local Ollama instance.

 docker run -d -p 8080:8080 --gpus all \